flare-foundation/flarejs/README.md

 * PlatformVM API (P-Chain)
 * Socket

 We built FlareJS with ease of use in mind.
 With this library, any Javascript developer is able to interact with a node on the Flare Platform who has enabled their API endpoints for the developer's consumption.
-We keep the library up-to-date with the latest changes in the [Flare Platform Specification](https://docs.avax.network).
+We keep the library up-to-date with the latest changes in the [Avalanche Platform Specification](https://docs.avax.network).

 Using FlareJS, developers can:

 * Locally manage private keys
 * Retrieve balances on addresses